mnvr/notes/shader.md

 canvas.height = canvas.clientHeight * devicePixelRatio;
 ```

 So far, we've not done anything WebGL specific.
-You can use the above steps if
-you want to draw lines rectangles and other two dimensional delicacies on the
-canvas too.

 Now let's get hands our on the WebGL context, and paint it blue-ish.